andrevjunqueira/valeton_gp100_midi_arduino/README.md

 All digital pins uses a 10k pull-up resistor before connecting to the corresponding input.

-This project can also be used with Valeton GP-200 or GP-5 as the MIDI messages are almost the same, requring a smal modification to the code regarding the MIDI CC numbers.
+This project can also be used with Valeton GP-200 or GP-5 as the MIDI messages are almost the same, requiring  a small modification to the code regarding the MIDI CC numbers.